rectorphp/getrector-com/resources/blog/posts/2024/2024-05-07-introducing-play-with-ast-page.md

 <br>

-The source code on first block is clickable, for example, you can click the "return" part:
+The source code on the first block is clickable; for example, you can click the "return" part:

 <img src="https://github.com/rectorphp/rector/assets/459648/67d6abad-aa17-4576-b64b-5d8e69f782af" class="img-thumbnail mt-2 mb-5">

-then, you will get the AST structure of return, and node usage that can be used for creating custom rule:
+Then, you will get the AST structure of return and node usage that can be used for creating custom rules:

 <img src="https://github.com/rectorphp/rector/assets/459648/75a0b37e-1ed4-42c9-bf96-f179c4fccf9a" class="img-thumbnail mt-2 mb-5">